fpgaprince/rtd/docs/source/storage.rst

 Clocking the Control Signal
 ================================
 Up to now we've only referred to the control signal/enable signal.
-Often times the control signal is tied to a clock.
-By introducing or using a clock. we add a periodicness to the circuit, predictability. we can synchronize circuits to each other.
+While latches do not require a clock, they do have some sort of enable signal.
+This enable signal determines when and when not to store information.

+If, we instead, made this signal toggle periodically.. say, with a clock/oscillator.

+It is when we add timing, things become interesting.
+It allow us to create more sophisticated circuits, solving more complex problems.

+Time and timing is everything in this world..
+    We can synchornize multiple events.

+    We can predetermine when things happen.

+    We can expect things to happen at very specific times.
+We can predict.

+    With a clock we establish a sense of time.